poojandpatel/associated-eye-physicians/_pages/splash-page.md

   actions:
     - label: "Contact Us Today!"
       url: /contact-page/
+    - label: "Services Offered"
+      url: /services/

-excerpt: "The Associated Eye Physicians practice has grown to encompass several offices, across New Jersey and New York City, maintaining the family-oriented ambiance that allows the team to work behind the scene to deliver personalized eye care."
+excerpt: "The Associated Eye Physicians practice has grown to encompass several offices, serving northern New Jersey: Clifton, Elizabeth, Newark, Pompton Lakes, and Westfield.
+All while maintaining the family-oriented ambiance that allows the team to work behind the scene to deliver personalized eye care."

 intro:
   - title: 'Our Mission'